justinchen00/page/billingservice/New API definition.md

         customerId: "justinchen@tvunetworks.com",
         product: "Partyline",				// Partyline user just has one plan at a time.
 So no plan argument here.
-        chargeItems: "string in JSON",		// sample listed below {}  //TVUChannel has no chargeItems. so it is empty here.
+        chargeItems: "string in JSON",		// sample listed below {}  TVUChannel has no chargeItems. so it is empty here.

         									OR:
                                             {